ruchirkulkarni22/explora-ai/README.md

 ## How It Works

 1. **Upload** – Drag and drop project files (transcripts, notes, BRDs) into the chat.
-2. **Instruct** – Request in plain English, e.g.:
+2. **Choose** – Choose any of the available features
-   - `"Generate a BRD and As-Is flow from these transcripts"`
+   - `"Generate a BRD and As-Is flow from input transcripts"`
    - `"Create test cases based on this BRD"`
+   - `"Find relevant training decks from your knowledge repository"`
 3. **Interact** – AI may ask for clarification or proceed with processing.
 4. **Download** – Receive professionally formatted documents, spreadsheets, and diagrams.

----

-## Getting Started

-To set up the Explora AI application in your local environment, refer to the **Project Setup Guide**.

----

-## Privacy & Security

-We understand your project documents contain sensitive information.
-**Explora AI** is built with **privacy-first architecture**:

-- All uploaded content is anonymized before processing.
-- Confidential stakeholder and company information is replaced with untraceable codes.
-- A **redaction key** is saved locally, enabling you to de-anonymize the final output when needed.

 ---